As tax collections rebound, Washington state’s projected $9-billion budget shortfall is cut in half

-OLYMPIA — Washington’s projected $8.8-billion budget shortfall over the next three years has been slashed in half, as economic activity rebounded since the onset of the COVID-19 pandemic and the early statewide restrictions to curb the new coronavirus.
+OLYMPIA — Federal stimulus money pumping through parts of Washington’s economy.
+Loosened business restrictions.
+A spike in cannabis sales.
+An improvement in the real-estate market.

+Those factors have — at least for now — improved tax collections and slashed by half what had been a projected $8.8 billion state budget shortfall through 2023, according to a state economic forecast released Wednesday.

-The state’s projected shortfall is now $4.2 billion through 2023, according to a new estimate by the Washington Economic and Revenue Forecast Council.
+The state’s projected shortfall is now approximately $4.2 billion through 2023, according to the Washington Economic and Revenue Forecast Council.

-Released Wednesday, the new projections cite higher-than-expected tax collections, help from federal stimulus dollars and other improving economic indicators.

-But lawmakers will still have to wrestle with difficult decisions when they return in January for their regularly scheduled legislative session, or if they return earlier for a special session.
+If it holds, the improved economic picture means fewer difficult decisions for Washington lawmakers as they write the next state operating budget.
+That two-year spending blueprint touches every corner of Washington, funding parks, prisons, K-12 schools, and mental-health and foster-care programs.

+But a slew of industries — from hotels and restaurants, to construction and air travel — are still having problems, said Stephen Lerch, executive director of the council.

+And Democratic leaders — who, along with Gov. Jay Inslee, nixed the idea of a summer special session — said lawmakers may hold one after the Nov.
+3 election.

+“There’s just some initial discussion about the possibility of a special session in November,” House Majority Leader Pat Sullivan, D-Covington, said Wednesday.
+The idea would be to take up a narrow range of bills, said Sullivan, like appropriating state budget reserves and consider proposed policing reforms.

-Wednesday’s forecast now shows a shortfall of the current, two-year state operating budget of approximately $2.3 billion — not counting the roughly $3 billion in budget reserves.
+Wednesday’s forecast now shows a shortfall in the current 2019-21 state operating budget of approximately $2.3 billion — not counting the roughly $3 billion in existing budget reserves.

 That projected shortfall is down from the $4.5-billion budget hole that forecasters had predicted in June.

-Meanwhile, the new forecast projects a $1.9 billion shortfall for the 2021-23 budget cycle — a budget for which lawmakers will draft when the return in January.
+Meanwhile, the new forecast projects a $1.9 billion shortfall for the 2021-23 budget cycle — a budget lawmakers will draft when the return in January.
 That’s down from the $4.3 billion shortfall that had been predicted in June.

 In a statement, Sen. Christine Rolfes, D-Bainbridge Island, said the forecast indicated that, “Washington’s diverse economy is showing signs of resilience.”